-Travel to China: Beijing: Hutong, Siheyuan, and Highrises
+Notes on the Geography of China: Beijing: Hutong, Siheyuan, and Highrises

 Beijing's old city, until the 1950s delimited by the wall around the Inner and Outer cities, is now delimited by the city's Second Ring Road.
 Beyond that road lies a vast area of modern construction, mostly highrise.
 Within the old city, however, there are still hundreds of the city's famous alleys (hutong) and single-story courtyard houses (siheyuan).
 Developers in recent years have elbowed their way in to make a killing, but the problem is deeper than that.
 It goes back to Mao.
 He encouraged the city's growth, whose population went from half a million in 1949 to five million in 1970.
-He did little to house the newcomers, though, except allow them to move into the siheyuan, which went from housing one family to housing half a dozen.
+He did little to house the newcomers, except allow them to move into existing siheyuan, which went from housing one family to housing half a dozen.
 After 1957, the owners couldn't even charge rent.
-Restoring the siheyuan to their classic character, in other words, means not just fixing them up but displacing most of the people living in them.
+Restoring the siheyuan, in other words, means not just fixing them up but displacing most of the people living in them.

 What's easy to miss, even if you wander around the city at length, is that the great majority of the old city's alleys run east-west at intervals of about 60 or 70 yards within the superblocks formed by the city's arterial streets.
 Accidental?
 Absolutely not: the object is to have the entrance to each house on the south.
 To do that, streets have to run east-west.